cristiangarciav/pokemonapi/README.md

 # Pokemon API project

-This is a sample rest API that provides information in order to be ready for the Pokemon Battle!
+This is a sample rest API that provides information to be ready for the Pokemon Battle!

+# App Description

+The app is written in Python with Flask Restful as the web framework.
+And has been validated with the Open API v 2.0 specification.
+> File: pokemonapi_spec.json

+# App Architecture

+The app is deployed into a Kubernetes Cluster.
+It uses Kubernetes Deployments, which will allows to scale the application.
+Deployments also provide additional features to control how new image updates are deployed and are handled on failures.

+- gUnicorn Application Server
+In order to run the Flask API an application server is required and gUnicorn is used in this implementation.
+The Kubernetes cluster is being configured to use 3 replicas of the gUnicorn server

+- NGINX Web Server
+A web server will handle all incoming requests, and then reverse proxy them to the application server.
+While the container could run the application server alone, a web server provides more control over the traffic hitting the Flask API.

+NGINX is a highly efficient, event-driven web server that is capable of handling high volumes of traffic.

 # Remote Access

-This Pokemon API has been temporaly installed into a Google Cloud Kubernetes Cluster and can be accessed through the below URL:
+The Application has been temporaly installed into a Google Cloud Kubernetes Cluster and can be accessed through the below URL:

   https://35.192.16.221/